SallaApp/Salla-CLI/README.md

 ### Create Webhook

 Webhooks are a way to receive notifications from Salla when an event happens in your Salla App.
 For example, when a new order is placed, you can receive a notification via your own webhook.
+Read more on [the Official Docs](https://docs.salla.dev/docs/merchant/ZG9jOjI0NTE3NDg1-webhook).

 For utmost flexibility, you can stream a webhook for any event you want to receive.
 Run the following command to create a webhook: